LyubomirD/WebApplication/README.md

-This is a learning side project in which I am learning about Git, GitHub, RestApis, Spring Boot, Databases and Security in the internet.
+This is a side project from which I am learning new information about Git, GitHub, RestApis, Spring Boot, Databases and Security in the internet.

-What have I learned until this moment:
+What have I learned so far from this side project:
 1. Git
-- you must use it
-- after the creation of terrible, unuseful code that introduces only bugs, you can go back to your last working commit
+- after the writing terrible code that introduces only bugs, you can go back to your last working commit
 - you can divide to project code into branches that would function as a separate application/projects
 - git commit -am "commit text", combine the "commit" and "add ." in one line

 2. Github
 - there is a way to automate part of your code
-- must learn and understand it before trying stupid things

 3. Spring Boot
-- extremely useful, helps you a lot
-- Lombok saves you time
 - @Configuration can change how Spring Boot works, but you use it to your advantage
 - To create and set custom annotations and exceptions
 - Spring Data JPA prevents by default SQL injection attacks
+- Even when testing custom validations they will throw an exceptions when provided invalid input

 4. Databases
 - UUID is better for ID that uses as type SERIAL